Replacement of Gee Gee Bridge

 What is happening now?

-Roads and Maritime is continuing to work with the Office of Environment and Heritage to seek approval to demolish the existing bridge.
+Roads and Maritime has received approval from the Office of Environment and Heritage to demolish the existing bridge once the new bridge has been built.

 What happens next?

 Roads and Maritime will manage construction of the new bridge and demolition of the existing Gee Gee Bridge and flood relief bridge.
-It is anticipated that a call for tenders to build the new bridge will take place in April 2018.
+It is anticipated that work to build the new bridge will start later this year.
 The bridge will become a council asset once it is finished in late 2020, weather permitting.

 Keeping you informed